Chris Nealon and Stephanie Young, reading and in conversation

-- This in-person event is free and open to the public; masks are required.
+- This in-person event is free and open to the public; the audience will be limited to half normal room capacity, and masks are required.
 Video of the event will be live-streamed to our YouTube channel.
 We welcome people with disabilities and want to do what we can to make the event accessible to you.
 Contact us in advance for reasonable accommodations.
-Media captioning will be available after the event at our YouTube channel.
+Media captioning will be available after the event on our YouTube channel.

 Join us as we welcome poets Chris Nealon—who'll be visiting the Bay Area to deliver The Poetry Center's annual George Oppen Memorial Lecture, the following evening (same time, same venue)—and Stephanie Young.